victorres11/football-data-adhoc/GAME_REVIEW_INSTRUCTIONS.md

 **CRITICAL REQUIREMENT:** Before generating any HTML content, you MUST extract and verify all game data from the ESPN API.
 Never use placeholder text or estimated values.

+## 🚫 NEVER USE ESTIMATES - DATA DRIVEN ONLY

+**ABSOLUTELY FORBIDDEN:** Never estimate, guess, or approximate any statistics.
+If data is not available from the API, either:
+1. **Find the correct API endpoint** that provides the data
+2. **Extract from a different data source** (play-by-play, drives, etc.)
+3. **Leave the field blank** with a note that data is unavailable
+4. **Do not generate the report** until all required data is available

+**Examples of what is FORBIDDEN:**
+- "Estimated 3rd down rate based on game outcome"
+- "Approximated possession times"
+- "Guessed turnover counts"
+- "Assumed play counts"

+**Examples of what is REQUIRED:**
+- Extract 3rd down conversions/attempts from actual play-by-play data
+- Calculate possession times from drive data with actual clock times
+- Count turnovers from actual game statistics
+- Count plays from actual play-by-play data

 ### Required Data Extraction Steps:
 1. **Fetch Raw Game Data** from ESPN API
 2. **Extract Team Statistics** from `data['boxscore']['teams']`